 Expected Credit Losses on a collective basis is calculated for the following credit risk-related exposures that are not specifically impaired (provisioned).
 These would principally consist of:

-- a) Loans, - b) Credit-related contingents, excluding performance bonds, - c) Investments securities, and - d) Placements that have tenors greater than six months.
+- a) Loans,

+- b) Credit-related contingents, excluding performance bonds,

+- c) Investments securities, and

+- d) Placements.